 She had been fighting to stop Gigantomachia; then, she was interrupted by Mr. Compress.
 In her last scenes, she was seen instructing Yaoyorozu Momo to make sedatives to stop Gigantomachia.
 She really liked Momo and kept thinking of confiding in her.

 Meanwhile, a few Paranormal Liberation Front members were shown approaching her.
 Then her death was confirmed in the next episode.

 Bringing our list to a close, we can only conclude that although My Hero Academia had been resorting to a light gore, now its characters are not invincible.
-Currently, Heroes are struggling, and crime is unrestrained.
+Currently, Heroes are struggling, terror is unrestrained.
 Will the serious adopt more brutality?
 Are the upcoming Arcs carrying more surprises and horror, or will they move in a positive direction?

 Do small things with great love.